L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 - Adding picture generation
 - Adding option for mutating chapters in line with the general description
 - Trying the same on Llama-based LLMs (maybe they are more creative?)
+- Can we actually induce LLMs to hallucinate more?
+It could help.